-Whether you are a coach, client, or work in an organization that uses coaching frameworks to enhance performance and wellbeing, learning how to recognize spiritual bypassing will help you avoid it or get out of it if you fall into it.
+Whether you are a coach, client, or work in an organization that uses coaching frameworks to enhance performance and wellbeing, learning how to recognize spiritual bypassing will help you stay (mostly) away from it, or to get out of it when you fall into it.

 What does spiritual bypassing mean?